ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 4. The Authorization Server creates a new series item including the two sets from step 3, and adds the series item to the update collection associated with the registered device.

-When responding to a diff query request from a registered device (see {{ssec-trl-diff-query}}), 'diff-set' is a subset of the collection associated with the requester, where each 'diff_entry' record is a series item from that collection.
-Note that 'diff-set' specifies the whole current collection when the value of U is equal to SIZE, i.e., the current number of series items in the collection.
+When responding to a diff query request from a registered device (see {{ssec-trl-diff-query}}), 'diff_set' is a subset of the collection associated with the requester, where each 'diff_entry' record is a series item from that collection.
+Note that 'diff_set' specifies the whole current collection when the value of U is equal to SIZE, i.e., the current number of series items in the collection.

 The value N of the query parameter 'diff' in the GET request allows the requester and the Authorization Server to trade the amount of provided information with the latency of the information transfer.